SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 	ferrari_488_gt3;Wet=30.1
 	...

 In this section, tyre compound specific target pressures for hot tyres are configured.
-This information, if available, will be used by various parts of the Simulator Controller suite, for example the Race Engineer, and it will overwrite the information provided in the "Race Settings".
+This information, if available, will be used by various parts of the Simulator Controller suite, for example the Race Engineer, and it will overwrite the information provided in the "Race Settings" (but not values configured in the "Session Database").

 ### Creating own Compound Rules